JamesWoolfenden/terraform-by-example/docs/lesson7.md

 That Datasource used to be the only way of the finding out results of other runs.

-There are now almost as many datasource objects as resources, so you  don't have to know it's location, which makes for looser coupling.
+There are now almost as many Datasource objects as resources, so you  don't have to know it's location, which makes for looser coupling.

 This also allows you to conditionally create or read objects in Terraform.
 You might still need this, but it's probably a code smell.